KevinPiao117/tvoProject/README.md

 # tvoProject
 # Automated Test for TVO website

+## Environment setup
 Assuming the user has node.js, cypress installed.
 If not please follow these guide for installing node.js, npm, and cypress. https://docs.npmjs.com/downloading-and-installing-node-js-and-npm https://www.cypress.io/

 For generated report, cypress mochawesome reporter is used.
 To install this reporter please follow this guide, https://github.com/LironEr/cypress-mochawesome-reporter/tree/1a666768c89c9981c7647125ef2e45e69ae1d75d

+## How to run
-Navigate to cypress_testing folder, open console and enter "npx cypress run".
+Navigate to cypress_testing folder, open console and enter "npx cypress run" to run headless.
+The test report can be found in "/cypress_testing/cypress/reports/html/index.html"

+To run in cypress browser, use "npx cypress open".
+A new window should appear, then choose E2E Testing.
+Select any browser and start E2E Testing.
+Click on any test spec to run the test.

+## Test summary
 The test cases all follow these intial setup
 1. Visit https://tvolearn.com/
 2. Navigate to the "Learning Resources (K-12)" dropdown from the header